 Many industries utilize laser cutting in their processes.
 While cutting metal is the most common, laser cutting technology is now applied to a wide range of materials.

 Laser and plasma cutting processes generate dust, fumes and various oxides that are dangerous to breathe.
-Therefore, laser fume extraction is paramount for the safety of personnel and proper operation of expensive laser equipment.
+Therefore, having a quality dust collector is paramount for the safety of personnel and proper operation of expensive laser equipment.

 Plasma cutting, which uses a mixture of gases to cut, is a popular process for cutting stainless steel and is widely used in the manufacturing industry.
 Laser cutting, on the other hand, utilizes a focused beam of light and is recommended for applications where parts require tighter tolerances.